General Car Questions

 Q: What documentation do I need to take when I take my car in for a service?

 A: Just your car’s service book, so that the garage can stamp it to show the date and mileage at which they have done the service.
-To find an AA-approved garage near you, click here.
+To find a garage near you, click here.

 Car MOT Questions

 Q: What does MOT stand for?

 A: MOT stands for Ministry of Transport.
 Historically, the Ministry of Transport was responsible for administering this annual test.
 Now, it’s just the name for the test – no one calls it anything other than MOT.